seriaati/hoyo-buddy-wiki/docs/Account-Security.md

 ## How does Hoyo Buddy work?

-Hoyo Buddy uses your HoYoLAB cookies to access your account information.
+HoYoLAB identifies the requester based on cookies, and Hoyo Buddy utilizes your cookies to inform HoYoLAB that the requester is you.
 By obtaining your cookies, Hoyo Buddy can simulate requests to HoYoLAB using your identity, thereby accessing information such as real-time notes and more.
-HoYoLAB identifies the requester based on cookies, and Hoyo Buddy utilizes your cookies to inform HoYoLAB that the requester is you.

-## What are Cookies?

-Cookies 🍪 are small pieces of data that websites store on your computer or device when you visit them.
-They're not programs, they can't carry viruses, and they're not spyware.
-Instead, they're more like a note that a website leaves for your browser to remember certain things about you or your visit.

-Imagine you walk into a shop and the shopkeeper gives you a sticker.
-This sticker might have information like what items you looked at, how long you stayed in the shop, or even your preferences.
-Later, when you come back to the shop, the shopkeeper looks at your sticker and can tailor your experience based on the information on it.

-Similarly, when you visit HoYoLAB, it gives your browser a "cookie."
-This cookie allows the website to identify that it is you accessing the website.

 ## What Permissions do Cookies Have?